InsuranceUpdated March 2026

 LowNational avg: $2,250High

 Cary sits within a housing market that gives you more square footage per dollar than either coast.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 Meanwhile, big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 For home insurance specifically, the local market reflects a labor market where supply roughly matches demand, keeping service prices near national benchmarks.

 What Matters Most